vrushabhd/Logo-App/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-A simple Flutter application that demonstrates how to display and animate a custom logo.
+A simple Flutter application that demonstrates how to display profile and navigaton bar.
 This project is built as an example for learning Flutter UI fundamentals and creating smooth logo animations.

 ## Table of Contents